leamsigc/chatinoResources/content/_partials/_about.md

 ---
 layout: 'default'
 navLabel: 'About'
-title: 'About us - Giessen and Wetzlar Developers meetup'
+title: About Us - Connecting the World to Chatino Language and Culture
-description: 'We are a community of software developers in Wetzlar | Giessen, Germany.
-Whether you love writing code or are just getting started, you are welcome here! '
+description: We are a group of language enthusiasts dedicated to promoting and preserving the Chatino language and culture.
+Our mission is to provide comprehensive and accessible resources for learners and enthusiasts alike.
 draft: false
 navigation: true

 image:
     src: '/image.png'
-    alt: 'Giessen and  Wezlar developer Group '
+    alt: About Us - Connecting the World to Chatino Language and Culture
     width: 400
     height: 300

 head: